ckosmic/BeatLeaderWidget/README.md

 To set things up:
 - Download BeadLeader.js from this repo and open it in Scriptable
-- Add a Scriptable widget to your homescreen (the large size)
+- Add a Scriptable widget to your homescreen
 - Copy a user ID from their BeatLeader URL (the string of numbers or name in the URL)
 - Long press the widget and hit "Edit Widget"
 - Set "Script" to BeatLeader